XGMTobi123/Barber/README.md

-Responsive landing based on Laravel and Vue
+Responsive landing based on Laravel and Vue (Gup template)

 How to start: